 There are a few differences between American Assets Trust, Inc. and the Operating Partnership, which are reflected in the disclosures in this report.
 We believe it is important to understand the differences between American Assets Trust, Inc. and the Operating Partnership in the context of how American Assets Trust, Inc. and the Operating Partnership operate as an interrelated consolidated company.
 American Assets Trust, Inc. is a REIT, whose only material asset is its ownership of partnership interests of the Operating Partnership.
 As a result, American Assets Trust, Inc. does not conduct business itself, other than acting as the sole general partner of the Operating Partnership, issuing public equity from time to time and guaranteeing certain debt of the Operating Partnership.
-American Assets Trust, Inc. itself does not hold any indebtedness.
-The Operating Partnership holds substantially all the assets of the company, directly or indirectly holds the ownership interests in the company's real estate ventures, conducts the operations of the business and is structured as a partnership with no publicly-traded equity.
-Except for net proceeds from public equity issuances by American Assets Trust, Inc., which are generally contributed to the Operating Partnership in exchange for partnership units, the Operating Partnership generates the capital required by the company's business through the Operating Partnership's operations, by the Operating Partnership's direct or indirect incurrence of indebtedness or through the issuance of operating Partnership units.
+American Assets Trust, Inclusted to the Operating Partnership, directly or indirectly holds the ownership interests in the company's real estate ventures, conducts the operations of the business and is structured as a partnership with no publicly-traded equity.
+Except for net proceeds from public equity issuances by American Assets Trust, Inc., which are generally contributed to the Operating Partnership in exchange for partnership wits, the Operating Partnership is direct or indirect incurrence of indebtedness or through the issuance of operating partnership and the Operating Partnership's direct or indirect incurrence of indebtedness or through the issuance of operating partnership in exchange for partnership's direct or indirect incurrence of indebtedness or through the issuance of operating partnership is a merican asset to reduce of indebtedness or through the issuance of operating partnership units.